Usman-Badar/portal/README.md

 ![Purchase Requisition Demonstration](https://www.linkpicture.com/q/Screenshot-12_11.png)

 ### Summary
-In this form, the employee first fill all the required fields and enter the information about the required item(s), then he/she will send it to the inventory department.
+In this module, the employee first fill all the required fields and enter the information about the required item(s), then he/she will send it to the inventory department.
 The inventory department will gather the information about the item(s) and put forward the quotations attached with the request to the accounts department.
 The accounts department can approve or reject the request and send it back to the inventory department.
 The inventory department then buy the required item(s) if the request has approved and deliver them to the employee.

 <br/>